 - Elevated blood pressure — Between 120 and 129 systolic and less than 80 diastolic.

 - Stage I hypertension — 130-139 systolic and 80-89 diastolic.

 - Stage II hypertension — 140 or higher systolic and over 90 or higher diastolic.

-Everyone's blood pressure varies somewhat through the day and night.
-Too high or too low are both problematic.
-Your body is generally quite good at making adjustments and keeping your blood pressure in range.
+Everybody’s blood pressure varies somewhat throughout the day and night.
+Numbers that are too high or too low are both problematic.
+Your body is generally quite good at adjusting and keeping your blood pressure in a healthy range.

-Low pressure is defined as less that 90/60.
-However, the symptoms of low blood pressure are more important than the numbers.
-Low blood pressure, known as hypotension, can cause lightheaded spells or fainting (syncope).
-Fainting can lead to serious injury, broken bones, head trauma, etc. Low blood pressure needs to treated if it is causing symptoms.
+The symptoms of low blood pressure (hypotension) are more important than the numbers.
+Many people feel fine with blood pressures of 90/60.
+Low blood pressure symptoms can include dizziness, lightheadedness and fainting (syncope).
+Fainting can lead to serious injury, including broken bones and head trauma.
+Low blood pressure needs to be prevented when possible and treated if it’s causing symptoms.

-Keeping your blood pressure in range is an important determinant of long term health.
-If yours is out of range, either too high or too low, talk to your health care professional.
+Keeping your blood pressure in range is important for long-term health.
+If your blood pressure is out of range, either too high or too low, talk to your clinician.